BretFisher/slack-signup/README.md

 To signin without bothering to configure any of the OAuth's for 3rd party services you can always use username/password by adding `meteor add accounts-password`.

+By default, slack-signup will send a request to a channel called 'organizers', overriding whatever you've configured in the Slack webhook.
+If it doesn't exist in your Slack account, you'll get an error like 'Warning!
+Error: failed [500] Invalid channel specified'.
+If you'd like to change the channel override, you'll need to open up 'server/methods.js' and change it there.

 ## Running in Local Dev

 1. Create your `settings.json` from `example-settings.json`.